eurisko-us/eurisko-us.github.io/_pages/resources.md

 <br>

-<b>Late Assignments Policy:</b> Late assignments are marked down by 20% per day late.
-The late penalty is on a per-question basis, not a whole-assignment basis -- so it's always better to turn in a partially completed homework on time and turn in the remaining bit late, than to turn in everything late.<br><br>
+<b>Late Assignments Policy:</b> Currently, late assignments are marked down by 20% per day late.
+The late penalty is on a per-question basis, not a whole-assignment basis -- so it's always better to turn in a partially completed homework on time and turn in the remaining bit late, than to turn in everything late.
+Note that, starting in January, there will be a new late assignments policy: the grade on a late assignment will immediately be multiplied by 60% with no opportunity for resubmission.<br><br>

-<b>Resubmissions Policy:</b> You can resubmit an assignment with corrections, and get up to 60% of the points back that you originally missed.
+<b>Resubmissions Policy:</b> If you submitted the assignment on time, then you can resubmit an assignment with corrections, and get up to 60% of the points back that you originally missed.
 For example, if you got a 70% and resubmitted after fixing all the issues in your assignment, then you could get back 60% of the original 30% that you missed, leaving you with a final score of 88%.<br><br>

 Note that you can only resubmit <i>once</i> -- so make sure that you fully correct the assignment before resubmitting.
 You have as long as you need to resubmit, so only resubmit the assignment once you're 100% sure there's nothing else you need to fix.<br><br>